1

 What does a project management office manager do?

 A project management office (PMO) manager oversees the development and implementation of project management standards, processes, and tools within an organization.
-They coordinate project teams, monitor progress, ensure projects align with strategic goals, and often use project management software like MS Project or Jira.
+They coordinate project teams, monitor progress, allocate resources, and ensure projects align with strategic goals, often using methodologies like PMI or Agile.
 Strong leadership, communication, and certification such as PMP are typically required for this role.

 What does a Project Management Office (PMO) Manager do?